ihr2295/project_2/README.md

 - Spock beats Scissors
 - Scissors beats Lizard
 - Paper beats Spock
-- Rock beats Scissors
+- Rock Beats Scissors
 - Lizard beats Paper
 - Spock beats Rock

-Not sure what Rock, Paper, Scissors, Lizard, Spock is, watch the series The Big Bang Theory Season 5, Episode 17, 8 minutes, 34 seconds (Available in Amazone Prime videos) or google it obviously i can not make it more clear :-)
+Not sure what Rock, Paper, Scissors, Lizard, Spock is, watch the series The Big Bang Theory Season 5, Episode 17, 8 minutes, 34 seconds (Available in Amazone Prime videos) or google it obviously I can not make it more clear :-)

 ## Technologies Used